wp-plugins/sisow-for-woocommerce/readme.txt

 Enable the Test Mode in you Sisow Account under "Mijn Profiel" tab "Geavanceerd".
 Enable the first checkbox "Testen met behulp van simulator (toestaan)".

-= When I recieve an TA.... error =

-Send an e-mail to support@sisow.nl with the given TA code.

 == Screenshots ==

 1. The added plug-ins
 2. The configuration in WooCommerce

 == Changelog ==

-=3.3.8=
-* Fix: redirect from ebill/overboeking

 = 3.3.0 =
 * Added CreditCard